 Figure 4-2 presents the export cable corridor within which the export cables will be laid.
-Anticipated positions of the interconnector cable and the inter-array cables are also shown, noting that these are subject to refinement and indicative only at this stage given a WTG layout is yet to be finalised.
+Anticipated positions of the interconnector cable and the inter-array cables are also shown, noting that these are subject to refinement and indicative only at this stage.